Are You Suffering from Unhealthy Stress?

 - Take a deep breath.
 Breathing deeply is very relaxing.
 Monitor your breathing throughout the day and make a habit of taking long deep slow breaths.
 Just doing this will short-circuit the stress response.
 For those who are open to practicing yoga, it is one of the best ways of making deep breathing a habit.

 - Cultivate calmness.
-Calmness does not just happen, it must be cultivated like a garden.
+Calmness doesn’t just happen; it must be cultivated like a garden.
 Look for moments during the day when you can clear your mind and enjoy just being alive.

 - Be selective about worry.
-Most of the time when you worry it is a conscious choice done out of habit.
-Think of all the times that you worried about something when you really didn’t need to worry.
-The worry did not affect the outcome.
+Most of the time when you worry, it is a conscious choice done out of habit.
+Think of all the times that you worried about something when you really didn’t need to.
+Remind yourself that the worry did not affect the outcome, and make a conscious choice to let it go.

 - Avoid the “what if?” trap.
 Make a pact with yourself to follow your intuition and go with the flow.
 Worrying about what might be around the corner only fuels anxiety and depression.

 - Take naps during the day.
 Taking a nap normalizes stress hormones and takes your body out of alert mode.
-It resets everything back to zero.
-Even if you can’t go to sleep, just taking 10-20 minutes to turn your brain off can be beneficial.
-Taking short naps during the day also improves sleep at night.
+It resets everything back to zero, and also improves sleep at night — which also helps keep stress in check.
+Even if you can’t go to sleep, taking just 10-20 minutes to turn your brain off can be beneficial.

 - Make your world small.
 Cut out unnecessary stimulation from social media, TV, and other media sources, especially things that are upsetting or anxiety producing.
 What is happening around the world or even down the street is not necessary for you to know, unless it directly affects your well-being.